Getting Started

 user.Age = 100

-Update multiple columns
+Update columns

 When updating with struct, Orm will only update non-zero fields.
 You might want to use map to update attributes or use Select to specify fields to update.
 Note that struct can only be Model, if you want to update with non Model, you need to use .Table("users"), however, the updated_at field cannot be updated automatically at this time.